thepeted/game-of-life-redux/README.md

 Read the rules of the game on the [Game of Life Wikipedia Page](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

-You can add their own cells or generate a random grid.
+You can click to add your own cells or generate a random grid.
 You can also step through one generation at a time or play/pause to automatically advance generations.

 ###Run on your machine###